Stop what you are doing and make this vegan Wellington recipe! Yes, I am serious, it is that good!

 The pan should be dry!

-This happens quickly and is like magic, but set a timer so you know y ou have done it enough.
-The transition usually occurs for me at the 4 minute mark, at which point you can shut off the timer and you are finished!
+This happens quickly and is like magic, but set a timer so you know you have done it enough.
+The transition usually occurs for me at the 4-minute mark.
+At this point, you can shut off the timer and you are finished!

 Once the mushrooms are dry, go ahead and add your spinach and cook until the spinach is wilted, which is usually only 1-2 minutes!
 Spinach will cook down really small.

-Finally, once it is all cooked and seasoned, you are going to stir in your ground walnuts.
+Finally, once it is all cooked and seasoned, you will stir in your ground walnuts.

 Using a spoon, stir to combine the cooked veggie mixture and the walnuts until combined throughout.